gdsbook/book/notebooks/01_geospatial_computational_environment.md

 This chapter provides an overview of the scientific and computational context in which the book is framed.
-First, we will explore debates around Open Science, its origins, and how the computational community is responding to these.[^dab] In particular, we will discuss computational notebooks, open-source packages, and reproducible platforms.
+First, we will explore debates around Open Science, its origins, and how the computational community is responding to these.
+In particular, we will discuss computational notebooks, open-source packages, and reproducible platforms.
 Having covered the conceptual background, we will turn to a practical introduction of the key infrastructure that makes up this book: Jupyter Notebooks and JupyterLab, Python packages, and a containerised platform to run the book.

-[^dab]: Part of this chapter is based on ["Lecture 2 - GDS'19"](https://darribas.org/gds19/notes/Class_02.html).

 ## Open Science